 And while major corporations may have one or more staff members to ensure the continuity of an organization when natural disaster strikes, many small business owners may not have the additional staff or know of available resources.

 The Disaster Preparedness Conference Tuesday at Bergen Community, an event organized by the Meadowlands Regional Chamber (MRC), the Bergen County Executive Office, and the Bergen County Office of Emergency Management, provided local businesses with critical business continuity plans in the event of a major emergency.

 Jim Kirkos, CEO of the MRC, said when his Lyndhurst home flooded for the first time after 27 years, he had significant damage in his home and an investment property next door.

 “That whole experience kept it fresh in my mind,” said Kirkos who moderated the conference.
 “Then with all this news it seems we’re watching natural disasters on TV weekly.
 I have business owners saying to me, ‘God, I really need to think about this.
 What happens if?’’

 Kirkos said the MRC decided to take the lead and provide information to small and medium size companies on what resources are available in the county and within municipalities.

 “We need to get small businesses thinking about this,” Kirkos added.
 “I don’t believe these severe weather incidents are going to stop.
 I think the days of the 100-year flood are gone.
 My flood incident could happen every year with one bad storm.”

-While the first half of the conference focused on resources, infrastructure and lessons learned from Hurricane Floyd and Hurricane Irene, the second half featured procedures and programs designed to protect business assets in case disaster strikes.
+While the focused on resources, infrastructure and lessons learned from Hurricane Floyd and Hurricane Irene, the second half featured procedures and programs designed to protect business assets in case disaster strikes.

 According to research by Triada Networks, one of the panelists: